-Apple Cider Sangria is the perfect large batch cocktail for the upcoming holiday parties.
+Apple Cider Sangria is the perfect large batch cocktail for the fall and winter holiday parties.
 A simple concoction of apple cider, white wine, orange liqueur, orange juice, and fruit – is a recipe for success.
 This party cocktail is a game changer!

 Ingredients needed for Apple Cider Sangria: